A fixed-point algorithm for matrix projections with applications in quantum information: Application to quantum information theory

 A particular instance is given by the resource theory of coherence~\cite{winter2016operational} which plays a prominent role in quantum resource theories.
 The fidelity of coherence is an important resource measure in this resource theory~\cite{shao2015fidelity,liu2017new}.
-Explicitly, if we choose $G$ to be the cyclic group over $d$ elements with unitary representation $\{Z(z)\}_{z=0}^{d-1}$, where $Z(z)$ is the generalized Pauli phase-shift unitary defined as $Z(z) := \sum_{j=0}^{d-1} e^{\frac{2\pi i jz}{d}}\ketbra{j}{j}$, we obtain the fidelity of coherence. \item \emph{Max-conditional entropy}.
+Explicitly, let us choose $G$ to be the cyclic group over $d$ elements with unitary representation $\{Z(z)\}_{z=0}^{d-1}$, where $Z(z)$ is the generalized Pauli phase-shift unitary defined as $Z(z) := \sum_{j=0}^{d-1} e^{\frac{2\pi i jz}{d}} \ketbra{j}{j}$.
+In this case, we obtain the fidelity of coherence. \item \emph{Max-conditional entropy}.
 The max-conditional entropy is a common occurrence in quantum Shannon theory~\cite{konig2009operational,tomamichel2015quantum}.
-If we choose a one-design (e.g., the Heisenberg-Weyl operators) on the first party of a bipartite system, the fidelity of asymmetry becomes the max-conditional entropy~\cite{konig2009operational,tomamichel2015quantum}
+If we choose, for example, the Heisenberg-Weyl operators defined in Remark~\ref{remark barycenter} of Section~\ref{the problem} on the first party of a bipartite system, the fidelity of asymmetry becomes the max-conditional entropy~\cite{konig2009operational,tomamichel2015quantum}